 Easy access to some of the leading primary care and orthopedic physicians in the area

-Trainers are present on campus for all home competitions and during practices.
+Athletic trainers are present on campus for all home competitions and during school-sanctioned practices.
 Penn Charter maintains relationships with many orthopedic groups in the Philadelphia area.
 The athletic trainers are clinical preceptors with Temple University Athletic Training Education Program (ATEP).

 Penn Charter was named First Team, Safe Sport School by the National Athletic Trainers Association (NATA) in 2015, the first school in the five county Philadelphia area to make First Team, and again in 2019.
 The commendation comes because PC "acted on all required and recommended elements of the Safe Sports School Checklist.
 First Team schools have gone above and beyond to help ensure the safety of their student athletes," says NATA.